She Came In Through the Bathroom Window

 "She Came In Through the Bathroom Window" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
-Written by Paul McCartney and credited to Lennon–McCartney, it is the fifth song of the album's climactic medley, immediately following "Polythene Pam".
+Written by Paul McCartney, it is the fifth song of the album's climactic medley, immediately following "Polythene Pam".

 Origin

-McCartney said the song was inspired by one of the fans who hung around outside McCartney's St John's Wood home, and who had broken in, later revealed to be Diane Ashley.
-She said:
+The song

+Paul McCartney wrote "Bathroom Window", after the inspiration came to him on 11 May 1968 while in New York City to launch the band's record label Apple Corps.
+(Note: While McCartney wrote "She Came In Through the Bathroom Window", it is credited to Lennon–McCartney.)
+One of the sources was the Apple scruffs who camped nearby Abbey Road Studios.
+One day, Diane Ashley and some of her fellow Apple scruffs broke into McCartney's St John's Wood home.
+She told Beatles historian Steve Turner in 1994:

-We were bored, he was out and so we decided to pay him a visit.
+"We were bored, he was out and so we decided to pay him a visit.
 We found a ladder in his garden and stuck it up at the bathroom window which he'd left slightly open.
-I was the one who climbed up and got in.
+I was the one who climbed up and got in."

 She then opened the front door to let the others inside.
 In addition to clothes, the fans also stole a number of photographs.
+Another Apple scruff, Margo Bird, confirmed this account and later found one of the stolen photographs, thereby returning it.

+McCartney found himself stuck on the final verse, but conceived of one beginning with "So I quit the police department" after seeing a police identification panel on a taxi he rode to Kennedy Airport; it contained a mug shot of the driver and his name resting above the words New York Police Dept. McCartney recalled: "This was the great thing about the randomness of it all.
+If I hadn't been in this guy's cab, or if it had been someone else driving, the song would have been different.
+Also I had a guitar there so I could solidify it into something straight away."
+He had brought his guitar with him to New York, restoring a habit of his dating back to the Beatles' early days in Liverpool.